nagata-github/vmf_meaning_change_detector/README.md

 ## Citation
 Please cite the following paper if you use the above resources.
-@inproceedings{nagata-et-al,
+@inproceedings\{nagata-et-al,
  title = "Variance Matters\:\ Detecting Semantic Differences without Corpus/Word Alignment",
  author = "Ryo Nagata and Hiroya Takamura and Naoki Otani and Yoshifumi Kawasaki",
- booktitle = "Proceedings of the Conference on Empirical Methods in Natural Language Processing (EMNLP 2023)",
+ booktitle = "Proceedings of the Conference on Empirical Methods in Natural Language Processing",
- year = "2023"}
+ year = "2023"\}

 ## Contact
 Ryo Nagata (nagata-emnlp2023 [at] ml.hyogo-u.ac.jp).